-- 2.2 The WAM does not seek to provide an individual 'census' of professional activity.
-Instead, it seeks to provide a notional mathematical model that captures the overall contours of responsibility across the year.
-Thus, every individual activity is not 'counted up'.
-General categories are designed to give a meaningful projection of overall activity. - 2.3 The WAM recognises that standard allocation cannot always meet every staff circumstance.
-However, it is anticipated that parity can be found across a suite of allocations, each of which have in-built tolerances. - 2.4 A core principle of the WAM is equity within teams.
-Line managers are expected to ensure utilisation patterns are as equitable as possible across and in Schools and Faculties. - 2.5 Workload planning should take place in a collective and collegiate manner, based on discussion between the parties. - Workload data would be made available on a new WAMS platform with appropriate levels of access and permissions.
-A direct link to the new online platform is included here for ease https://wams.stmarys.ac.uk - 2.6 The University aims to ensure a workload not exceeding 90%, allowing for an additional 10% allocation for "Academic Citizenship" duties falling outside the workload model's parameters.
+- 2.1 Workload allocations are designed to align with institutional goals, strategy, and priorities.
+For instance, the Reseach Excellence Framework (REF), Teaching Excellence Framework (TEF), and other academic priorities specified in the University's Academic Strategy. - 2.2 The WAM Framework is based on notional, annualised hours allowing for varying work intensity throughout the academic year. - The launch of the Simitive WAM Platform at St Mary's University offers a comprehensive overview of academic workload allocations and capacity for planning purposes. - 2.3 The framework and platform aim to model the overall distribution of responsibility throughout the year, rather than tallying individual activities.
+It uses general categories, as outlined below, to project overall activity meaningfully. - 2.4 The framework acknowledges that standard allocation may not suit all staff circumstances but expects parity through various allocations with built-in tolerances. - 2.5 A core principle of the WAM is equity within teams.
+Line managers are expected to ensure utilisation patterns are as equitable as possible across and in Schools and Faculties. - 2.6 Workload planning should be carried out collaboratively and collegiately, through discussions among all involved parties. - Workload data would be made available on a new WAM platform with appropriate levels of access and permissions.
+A direct link to the new online platform is included here for ease https://wams.stmarys.ac.uk - 2.7 The University aims to maintain a workload not exceeding 90%, thereby allocating an additional 10% for "Academic Citizenship" duties that fall outside the parameters of the framework.

-Academic Citizenship in the context of the WAM recognises the importance of academic colleagues contributions beyond their core teaching and research responsibilities, and it acknowledges the diverse ways in which academics support the academic community and contribute to the broader goals of the University.
-Linked to our University values, these may broadly include:
+Academic Citizenship within WAM values contributions beyond teaching and research, acknowledging the diverse ways in which academics support the community and the University's broader goals.
+These contributions reflect our University values and may include:

-- Peer mentoring or observation - Advancing Equality, Diversity and Inclusivity (EDI) initiatives - Representing the University externally for events contributing to Faculty interdisciplinary or local policy development, community education initiatives or societal impact. - Leading on sustainability and environmental initiatives
+- Peer mentoring or observation. - Advancing Equality, Diversity and Inclusivity (EDI) initiatives. - Representing the University externally for events contributing to Faculty interdisciplinary or local policy development, community education initiatives or societal impact. - Leading on sustainability and environmental initiatives.

-The WAM serves as an indicative tool rather than an absolute measure, as it may not capture all work, potentially leading to overestimation through the tariff system.
+The WAM serves as an indicative tool rather than a definitive measure, as it may not account for all work.
+This could lead to overestimation through the tariff system outlined below.